THUDM/grb/README.md

 ## Submission

-We welcome researchers to submit new methods including attacks, defenses, or new GNNS to enrich the GRB leaderboard.
+We welcome researchers to submit new methods including attacks, defenses, or new GML models to enrich the GRB leaderboard.
 For future submissions, one should follow the [GRB Evaluation Rules](https://cogdl.ai/grb/intro/rules) and respect the reproducibility.

 Please submit your methods via the google form [GRB submission](https://docs.google.com/forms/d/e/1FAIpQLSfJaUK-SXYFnlSqTEEwTOwsqzA5JnpXyvZe8E24hlLE7scRcA/viewform).
 Our team will verify the result within a week.